Image via StockXchng

 In fact, only 31 patients with malignant melanoma received the new drug in this study.
 These were patients whose disease had spread around the body, and had already tried all the available treatments.

 Of those 31 patients, only 22 have so far been assessed to see if the drug was working.
 Nevertheless, in 20 of these 22 patients the doctors found that their tumours had shrunk by varying amounts.
 In addition, some patients were able to come off their pain medication, and stop using extra oxygen to help with their breathing – which is striking.

 But we need to stress that nobody in the trial has been completely cured of their disease.
 They still have cancer, but those who responded to the treatment are likely to survive longer – months (or possibly years longer) than might be expected.

 The drug is designed to target BRAF, a molecule that is faulty in more than half of all melanomas, and some other types of cancer as well.

-As we wrote about recently in our High-Impact Science strand, Cancer Research UK helped to fund the work that led to the discovery that BRAF is faulty in many cancers.
+As we wrote about recently in our Milestones series, Cancer Research UK helped to fund the work that led to the discovery that BRAF is faulty in many cancers.
 And we continue to support research and drug development work based on this finding.
 But the current research, from which the news stories originate, comes from researchers in the United States.